spack/spack/lib/spack/docs/getting_started.rst

 be installed.
 This path name must be sufficiently short for compliance with cmd, otherwise you will see build errors during installation (particularly with CMake) tied to long path names.

-For the ``packages.yaml`` file, there are two options.
+To allow Spack use of external tools and dependencies already on your system, the external pieces of software must be described in the ``packages.yaml`` file.
+There are two methods to populate this file:

 The first and easiest choice is to use Spack to find installation on your system.
 In the Spack terminal, run the following commands:

 .. code-block:: console